À la claire fontaine: Modern usage

 The song can be heard at the end of the 2006 film The Painted Veil, sung by a children's choir.

 It inspired the title of the 2008 French film Il y a longtemps que je t'aime and appears as a recurring theme.

 It has been performed by Dame Emma Albani and Nana Mouskouri, among others.
 Kate & Anna McGarrigle regularly sang it as an encore in their live performances and released a recording of it on their compilation album ODDiTTiES.

 It has been adapted and arranged, notably a choral arrangement by the French composer Jean Langlais, and a jazz version by the English arranger Bob Chilcott.

 It was sung by Henri (Andrew Moodie), Thomas Durant's butler, in "Jamais Je Ne T'oublierai - Episode 4", Season 1 of AMC's Hell On Wheels.

-Michael Tippett inscribed his String Quartet No. 5 (1990-1) with a verse from the folk song.
+Michael Tippett inscribed his String Quartet No. 5 (1990–1) with a verse from the folk song.
 It lends the quartet a symbolic significance and adds a strong conceptual dimension to the composition.

 In a poignant moment at the end of the French film Things to Come (L'Avenir) by Mia Hansen-Løve, 2016, the character Nathalie, played by Isabelle Huppert, sings the song to her granddaughter to comfort her.

 Before being approached by a bounty hunter, Rivard can be seen humming the tune in the first episode of Frontier (Netflix) Season 2.

 During the Netflix documentary film Icarus, that tells the story of the Russian athletics doping scandal, a rendition of the song sung by artist Genevoise is used to illustrate the heartache felt by Grigory Rodchenkov after he says goodbye to his wife and prepares to enter the United States Federal Witness Protection Program.

 In Louis Malle's 1987 film Au Revoir Les Enfants, on their way to the public baths, the main character's group sings the song.

 In Sid Meier's Civilization VI, the song is used as an ambient theme for the Canadian civilization in the expansion pack, Sid Meier's Civilization VI: Gathering Storm.

 A version of the song is used in Episode 4 of the Netflix Docuseries, The Devil Next Door.

+In the 2021 film The French Dispatch the song is sung by the kidnapped son of the police commissioner.

 An excerpt of the song is used in Season 3 Ep.
 8 of the Netflix show, Shadowhunters: The Mortal Instruments.
+In City of Ashes, the second book of The Mortal Instruments, it is the lullaby Maryse Lightwood used to sing to her children.

 There is a recording by Eva Gauthier available through the United States Library of Congress.

-The song was used during the Québec ceremony for the Day of national remembrance of the victims of COVID-19, on March 11, 2021.
+The song was used during the Québec ceremony for the Day of national remembrance of the victims of COVID-19, on 11 March 2021.
 It was sung by the choral group Les Petits Chanteurs de Beauport.